 FreeAgent will warn you if there is a gap between the last set of data you entered and the end of the quarter.
 It will also warn you here if you have unexplained bank transactions on a business account, because you won't be able to file your VAT return until you have explained all the transactions on all your business bank accounts.

-For example, you can change the date the VAT period ends on.
-This will then roll forward and create the next return three months after the new date.
+You can change the date the VAT period ends on.
+This will then roll forward and create the next return one, three or 12 months after the new date.

 You can also change your VAT Flat Rate Scheme settings here.
 You may need to do this if you are moving from one type of Flat Rate Scheme to another, or if you are moving away from the Flat Rate Scheme to the standard VAT scheme (or vice versa).
 Again, this will usually be a permanent change so don't forget to check it has changed on future VAT returns too.
 If you want the change to your VAT flat rate settings to come into effect on a date that falls mid-way through a VAT quarter, please follow these instructions.